Anyone who has worked in an office for any length of time is familiar with the problem of an office chair that keeps rolling away.

 Fortunately, there are a few simple things you can do to stop your office chair from rolling away.

-The first and most obvious solution is to try a chair with casters that have a locking brake.
-This will keep the chair from rolling away, even if the floor is slippery or the wheels are big.
+The first and most obvious solution is to replace the normal caster wheels with ones that have a brake.
+This will help keep the chair in place and prevent it from moving around, even if the floor is slippery or the wheels are big.

 Casters with locking brakes are actually very similar to regular casters.
 The only difference is that they have a mechanism that locks the wheel in place when you step on it.